KxSystems/docs/docs/basics/atomic.md

 q)Add:{$[(0>type x) & 0>type y; x + y; Add'[x;y]]}
 ```

-The arguments of an atom function must be conformable, or else a Length error is signalled.
+The arguments of an atomic function must be conformable, or else a Length error is signalled.
 The evaluation will also fail if the function is applied to atoms that are not in its domain.
 For example, `1 2 3 + (4;"a";5)` will fail because `2 + "a"` fails with a Type error.
 Atomic functions are not restricted to ranks 1 and 2.
 For example, the rank-3 function `{x+y xexp z}` is an atomic function (“x plus y to the power z”).

 A function can be atomic relative to some of its arguments but not all.
-For example, the Index At operator `@[x;y]` is an atom function of its right argument but not its left, and is said to be _right-atomic_, or atomic in its second argument.
+For example, the Index At operator `@[x;y]` is an atomic function of its right argument but not its left, and is said to be _right-atomic_, or atomic in its second argument.
 That is, for every left argument `x` the projected unary function `x@` is atomic.
 This primitive function, like `x[y]`, selects items from `x` according to the atoms in `y`, and the result is structurally like `y`, except that every atom in `y` is replaced by the item of `x` that it selects.

 ```q
 q)2 4 -23 8 7 @ (0 4 ; 2)